-Submitted by the Office of Rep. Ken Gordon (D-Bedford)
+Submitted on behalf of Rep. Ken Gordon (D) Bedford

 Compiled by The Bedford Citizen